bad33ndj3/ynab-lazy-import/README.md

 ### What does it do

-ynab-lazy-import will go to your download directory and try to find csv exports from ING Bank ing-to-ynab will go to your download directory and try to find csv exports from ING Bank It can find these because they have a filename that matches your IBAN.
+ynab-lazy-import will go to your download directory and try to find csv exports from your bank

 It will simulate a csv import to YNAB by reading these files and uploading them with the `csv Imported` tag.
 This way the upload will behave just like a CSV Upload to YNAB.